isbhsun/Pandas-EDA-CaseStudy/README.md

 |  9 | THINGS THAT ARE LOWER                          |                  0.163864 |
 | 10 | From Dream to Reality                          |                  0.160991 |

-Below we present the top 10 videos with the highes comments per view.
+Below we present the top 10 videos with the highest comments per view.
 They appear to commonly be makeup related content as opposed to music related content.

 |    | Video Title                                                |   Comments/View     |
 |---:|:-----------------------------------------------------------|--------------------:|